SebastienBtr/Node.js-API-Example_MySQL/README.md

 * Run **db-migrate up:create** then **db-migrate up:insert** to initialize the database

-That's all ! now you can start the server with **sudo nodemon index.js** if you want auto restart when a file change or simply **node index.js**
+That's all ! now you can start the server with **npm start**

 ## Tests

 All the tests are in the tests directory, just do **npm test** to run them.

 The tests are made with mocha and chai.

+## Documentation

+The documentation is made with swagger and can be find at "/api-documentation"